Hollow tree trunks: what are they good for?

 Who lives in the hollows?

-The hollow trunk is an ideal location.
+The hollow trunk is an ideal location for wildlife.
 There’s protection from extreme weather and the temperature will be much more constant than outside.

 A hollowing trunk can provide a nesting or roost site for bats and birds.
 The bottom of the trunk can be a good location for a hibernating hedgehog or a snake to lay its eggs.
-Plus there will be lots of fungi, epiphytes and invertebrates which will colonise a hollowing tree.
+Lots of fungi, epiphytes and invertebrates will also colonise a hollowing tree.

 Famous hollow trees